-- ICU: (update 8/19/21) Due to surges in COVID cases, visiting hours will be from 8-8:30 a.m., 12-12:30 p.m. and 5:00-5:30 p.m.
+- ICU: (update 8/19/21) Due to surges in COVID cases, visiting hours will be from 10-10:30 a.m., 1-1:30 p.m. and 5-5:30 p.m.
 Two visitors will be allowed into the room at a time during each visitation period.
 Once a visitor arrives to the ICU waiting room, they need to dial 2771 or 2772 from the waiting room phone to notify the nursing staff of arrival.

 - Emergency Room: Adult patients may have one designated visitor.
 Pediatric patients may have two adult visitors.
 COVID ER patients will not be allowed visitors.
 In the event the patient is admitted, visitors must follow the policies above.

 - Cafeteria: The cafeteria is open to the general public.
 Visitors will be screened at the door and must wear a mask while in the building.